edcarp/python-novice-esces/README.md

 <https://edcarp.github.io/python-novice-esces/>.

 This lesson is derived from the [Analaysis of Inflammation Data lesson](inflammation_lesson).
 [Neil Chue Hong](npch), [Chris Wood](chris_wood), [Lucy Bricheno](lucy_b), and [Daniel Barker](daniel_b) were awarded a [NERC Advanced Short Training Course Grant](nerc_grant) to run Software Carpentry Courses specifically for
 NERC domain scientists, to include providing domain-specific examples.
-The wave-height data was provided by Lucy Bricheno.
+The wave-height data was taken from.
+Bricheno & Wolf (2018) 'Future wave conditions of Europe, in response to high‐end climate change scenarios.'
+Journal of Geophysical Research: Oceans.

 ## Episodes